 Whatever the reason, your relocation has extra importance, and you have an intention behind it.
 Home is important to you and your situation might be more complex than the average renter.

 Recommendation: Put your move in the hands of a local relocation consultant.
-A relocation consultant knows the ins and outs of neighborhoods, schools, and the government offices scattered throughout the Bay Area.
-They have access to rentals offered by private owners, rental agents, and off market listings through their network.
+A relocation consultant knows the ins and outs of neighborhoods, schools, and government offices scattered throughout the Bay Area.
+They have access to rentals offered by private owners, rental agents, and off-market listings through their network.
 They specialize in providing support beyond rental homefinding: choosing an area that fits with your needs, finding a good school, advising on the commute, and guiding you through the complicated process of getting your social security number and driver’s license if needed.

 No matter which road you take, remember the reasons for your move and enjoy the ride!